So we see that you’ve bought your above ground pool, haven’t you? Well, it is only logical now to get a staircase or a ladder for your pool.

 Here are the final six that you must consider.

 One of the bigger ladder models, this pool’s steps measure at about 18 inches by 5 inches.

-In our findings, this model was really light in weight and yet solid in operation.
+In our findings, this model was light in weight and yet reliable in operation.

 We do recommend that you put some friction mats under the pool support as there is no friction coating provided to do the same job.